- Home

 Causes of Heatstroke in Cats

 Senior cats, kittens, and flat-faced cats such as Persians are more susceptible to heatstroke.
-In addition, cats suffering from chronic or acute illness and obese cats are more likely to be affected than others.
+Cats suffering from chronic or acute illness and obese cats are also more likely to be affected than others.

 Diagnosis of Heatstroke in Cats

-Your veterinarian will ask you about your cat’s activity and environment to determine what risk factors for heatstroke your pet has been exposed to.
-Factors such as exposure to high ambient temperature without ventilation, inability to access shade or water, or excessive activity should be communicated to your veterinarian.
+Your veterinarian will ask you about your cat’s activity and environment to determine whether heatstroke is a possibility.
+Tell your vet about factors such as exposure to hot conditions without ventilation, being unable to access shade or water, or excessive activity.

-Your veterinarian will take your cat’s body temperature to determine if it has become elevated.
-Your cat's normal body temperature should be in the 100 -102.5 degrees Fahrenheit range.
-A body temperature of 102.5 -104 degrees Fahrenheit is elevated and a temperature of 105 degrees Fahrenheit or higher is life-threatening.
+Your vet will take your cat’s body temperature to determine if it has become elevated.
+A cat's normal body temperature should be in the 100-102.5 degrees Fahrenheit range.
+A body temperature of 102.5-104 degrees Fahrenheit is elevated and a temperature of 105 degrees Fahrenheit or higher is life-threatening.

 Blood work and urinalysis may be performed by your veterinarian to rule out whether an elevated temperature is due to infection as opposed to heatstroke.